 My no loops in R hair shirt

-Being professional involved with analyzing source code I get to work with a much larger number of programming languages than most people.
+Being professionally involved with analyzing source code, I get to work with a much larger number of programming languages than most people.
 There is a huge difference between knowing the intricate details of the semantics of a language and being able to fluently program in a language like a native developer.
 There are languages whose semantics I probably know better than nearly all its users and yet can only code in like a novice, and there are languages whose reference manual I might have read once and yet can write fluently.

 I try not to learn new languages in which to write programs, they just clutter my brain.
-It can be very embarrassing having somebody sitting next to me while I write an example and not be able to remember whether the language I am using requires a then in its if-statement or getting the details of a print statement wrong; I am supposed to be a computer language expert.
+It can be very embarrassing having somebody sitting next to me while I write an example and not be able to remember whether the language I am using requires a then

 Having decided to migrate from being a casual R user to being a native user (my current status is somebody who owns more than 10 books that make extensive use of R) I resolved to invest the extra time needed to learn how to write code the ‘R-way’ (eighteen months later I’m not sure that there is an ‘R way’ in the sense that could be said to exist in other languages, or if there is it is rather diffuse).
 One of my self-appointed R-way rules is that any operation involving every element of a vector should be performed using whole vector operations (i.e., no looping constructs).